How To Properly Screen A Potential Renter For My Rental Property

 In most cases, it can be difficult to find an ideal candidate.
 However, landlords can scrutinize the whole package of these characteristics.
 If one area is a little less ideal than expected, yet the others look good, the candidate may have the potential to be a good renter.

-Sometimes, landlords may be inclined to rely on their gut when screening an applicant that may look bad on paper but appears to be a nice person.
+Sometimes, landlords may be inclined to rely on their gut during tenant screening that may look bad on paper but appears to be a nice person.
 Many property managers have suffered from giving a tenant a chance when the verifiable details informed them otherwise.

 Look at the whole package and not just the personality of the applicant.